mikevanoo/TimeInWords/README.md

 # Purpose
 A word clock screensaver.
-Still work in progress...
+Still a work in progress...

 Why?
 Because I like them and I want one.

 Why not just use an existing implementation?
-I wanted to do adapt the implementation a bit myself and the ones I've found are either not in English (I'm mono-lingual) or the code is not to my liking.
+I wanted to adapt the implementation a bit myself and the ones I've found are either not in English (I'm mono-lingual) or the code is not to my liking.

 Forked the "engine" from [https://github.com/TheBauwssss/TimeInWords](https://github.com/TheBauwssss/TimeInWords)

-Adding a new sreensaver project, adapting portions from [https://github.com/sedrubal/WordClockScr](https://github.com/sedrubal/WordClockScr)
+Added a new screensaver project, adapting portions from [https://github.com/sedrubal/WordClockScr](https://github.com/sedrubal/WordClockScr)

 Original TimeInWords README below...